 This World is only temporary, but the Next World is of Eternity.
 What ever trinkets we might acquire on Earth will never measure up to the gift that Jesus bought for us by His Death and Resurrection upon the cross.
+We must always keep that in mind wheneer we are tempted by eathly trinkets.
 It is a gift of great joy, the fact is we should be by all rights dead and headed for the pit, instead headed to a kingdom of joyfulness and laughter and all pleasant things, and a world that will be far better than our pitiful shadowland here.
 This is indeed the most valuable of all gifts we will ever receive in our lifetime.

 As an aside the Chief Priests, who had so much invested in their 613 laws, likely searched far and wide for the crowd to convict Jesus of the crimes they imagined against their system.
 We need to remember that not all of the Jews wanted Jesus executed, just those in power and those that followed them.
 The system that they followed was of this world, not God’s.
 Remember, there are none so blind as those who will not see.
 They were in the darkness, thus they could and would not see what was being shown to them because it would interfere with their comfortable way of living.
 A new way that asked of them, no demanded of them, accountability unto God for their actions.
 Know the crowd was not a self-forming group naturally set on condemning Jesus, but a handpicked gang.
 At the same time, many of those in the crowd who condemned Him the morning of Good Friday were in the crowd that welcomed Him to Jerusalem on Palm Sunday.
 What a difference five days can make.